 - Sweet Potato Frosting.
 Yes, you can make frosting out of sweet potatoes!
 In this recipe, you’ll see how pretty the purple sweet potato frosting turns out, but you can also use orange or white sweet potatoes, instead.

 - 1 large sweet potato

-Slice the ends of the sweet potato off, then cut it lengthwise into 1/2-inch thick slices.
+- Slice the ends of the sweet potato off, then cut it lengthwise into thin slices, about 1/4 to 1/2-inch thick.
+It's easiest to slice the potato when you cut it standing up vertically, rather than laying down on the cutting board.
 Arrange the slices in a single layer on the baking sheet.
-(No oil needed!)

-Store any leftover sweet potato slices in an airtight container in the fridge for up to a week.
-To reheat for an easy breakfast, simply pop them in the toaster!
+- Store any leftover sweet potato slices in an airtight container in the fridge for up to a week.
+To reheat for an easy breakfast, simply pop them in the toaster, then add your favorite toppings.
 (I use a 3 out of 5 setting on my toaster.)
-Top and enjoy again!